Megan Washington: Early life and education

 Washington developed a stutter just before primary school and explained that "The way that I speak is idiosyncratic because it's based on 20 years of 'loopholing', of avoiding words that trip me up.
-The only thing I still (she pauses briefly) have trouble with is sustained syllables – like s's and ts and fs together."
+The only thing I still (she pauses briefly) have trouble with is sustained syllables – like s's and ts and fs together".
 Later she attended the Australian School of the Arts where she continued her interest in music.
 She studied for a Bachelor of Music degree at the Queensland University of Technology and then jazz voice at the Queensland Conservatorium of Music.

+Career

 2006–2009: Early career and EPs

 Washington, with jazz instrumentalist Sean Foran, recorded her six-track debut extended play, Nightlight, in April 2006 for the Newmarket Music record label.
 She supplied lead vocals, with Foran on piano, John Parker on drums, Chris Pickering on guitar and Sam Vincent on double bass; Pickering recorded and mixed the tracks.
 It was re-released in June 2009 and appeared on the ARIA Albums Chart at No. 53 in October that year.
 The EP won the 2008 Australian Jazz Bell Award for 'Best Australian Jazz Vocal Album'.

 She followed with a second EP, Bennetts Lane, a collaboration with pianist Paul Grabowsky, which appeared in 2007.
 She acknowledged Grabowsky's assistance, "[I wrote] the lyrics while he wrote the music.
-He treated me as an equal – it was amazing."
+He treated me as an equal – it was amazing".
 In January that year Washington had relocated to Melbourne and worked in a bagel shop and recalled that "It was not a good or glamorous time.
 And the irony is, across from the shop counter there was a huge plasma TV playing Australian film clips – so I'd see all my friend's clips all day and I'd be going, 'Would you like more cream cheese on your f---ing bagel?'"

 Washington's music style moved from jazz when she backed a blues and roots musician, Old Man River, as keyboardist and harmony vocalist from 2006, including touring internationally in support of his debut album, Good Morning (March 2007).
 She also worked as keyboardist and backing vocalist for indie pop artist Ben Lee.
 In early 2008 she sang an acoustic cover version of Ross Wilson's "Bed of Nails" (1989), which was used as the theme song for three seasons of the ABC1 TV drama Bed of Roses (2008, 2010–2011).
 After Washington's commercial success, in early 2011 the track was released as a single by Ruby Entertainment.